 Ibalizumab is a 200 mg concentrate that is then made up as an infusion.

-Ibalizumab was approved in the US in March 2018 and was given a positive opinion (indicating approval soon) in Europe in July 2019.
+Ibalizumab was approved in the US in March 2018 and was given approved in Europe in September 2019.

 - Ibalizumab is a monoclonal antibody given as an IV infusion.